wp-plugins/all-in-one-event-calendar/readme.txt

 == Installation ==

 1. Upload `all-in-one-event-calendar` to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the **Plugins** menu item in the WordPress Dashboard.
+2. Activate the plugin through the **Plugins** menu item in the WordPress Dashboard.
-1. Once the plugin is activated, follow the instructions in the notice to configure it.
+3. Once the plugin is activated, follow the instructions in the notice to configure it.

+**Important notice:** When upgrading to version `1.0.3` you must reactivate the plugin.

+= For advanced users: =

+To place the calendar in a DOM/HTML element besides the default page content container without modifying the theme:

+1. Navigate to **Events** > **Settings** in the WordPress Dashboard.
-**For advanced users:** To place the calendar in an HTML element besides the default page content container, enter a CSS or jQuery-style selector of the element in the **Contain calendar in this DOM element** field of the Settings page.
+2. Enter a CSS or jQuery-style selector of the target element in the **Contain calendar in this DOM element** field.
+3. Click **Update Settings**.

 == Screenshots ==